fulanah-binti-fulanah/zerospl0it.github.io-htb/_posts/2023-01-23-Investigation.md

 ### Linpeas

 Linpeas will show us a cronjob that runs regularly at a specific time and uses a script located at **/usr/local/investigation**.
-Inside that folder we will find an E-Mail that contians a **Windows Security Log**.
+Inside that folder we will find an E-Mail that contains a **Windows Security Log**.

 **Cronjob**